 Duty to have regard to the interests of creditors

 It is a well-established principle of Irish law that the traditional fiduciary duties of directors, as set out in the 2014 Act, expand in circumstances where a company is insolvent so as to require the directors to have regard to the interests of the company’s creditors.
-The Regulations now place that principle on a statutory footing.
+The Regulations for the first time place that principle on a statutory footing.
 The Regulations introduce into the 2014 Act a fiduciary duty of directors to have regard to the interests of the company’s creditors “where the directors become aware of the company’s insolvency”.

 The Regulations also introduce a requirement for a director of a company “who believes, or who has reasonable cause to believe” that the company is, or is likely to be, unable to pay its debts (within the meaning of the 2014 Act) to have regard to: